List of ambassadors of Poland to Norway

-The Republic of Poland Ambassador to Norway (formally the Ambassador of the Republic of Poland to the Kingdom of Norway) is the official representative of the President and the Government of Poland to the King and Government of Norway.
-Until 2013 Poland Ambassador to Norway was accredited to Iceland.
+The Polish ambassador to Norway (formally the ambassador of the Republic of Poland to the Kingdom of Norway) is the official representative of the president and the government of Poland to the king and government of Norway.
+Until 2013, the Polish ambassador to Norway was accredited to Iceland.

 Diplomatic relations between Poland and Norway were established in 1919.
 Embassy of Poland in Norway is located in Oslo's borough of Frogner.